Josh Vela

 Vela started his career with Bolton Wanderers, and made 182 total appearances for the club, during which time he also played on loan for Notts County.
+He sometimes played as a right-back during his early seasons with Bolton, before he transitioned into midfield.

 He then spent the first half of the 2019–20 season at Hibernian, before signing for Shrewsbury Town.
+In his later career, Vela also played for Fleetwood Town and Carlisle United.

 Early life

 Vela was born in Salford, Greater Manchester and attended Hope High School.

 Career

 Bolton Wanderers

 A product of the Bolton Wanderers Academy since joining the academy at nine, Vela signed a professional contract with the club in March 2011.
 At age seventeen, he was linked to Liverpool and Bolton rejected £1 million offer from Liverpool.

 Throughout the 2011–12 season, Vela was a mainstay of the reserve team, although he spent three months on the sidelines after fracturing his foot in a reserve match with Blackburn Rovers in November 2011.
 After returning to fitness, he was rewarded with a new three-and-a-half-year contract in February 2012.
 Vela was then given number twenty-five shirt at the club.

 He made his debut for the club in the 1–1 home draw against Swansea City on 21 April 2012, coming on for Mark Davies in the 90th minute.
 His first start for Bolton came on 28 August in the League Cup second round against Crawley Town but this full debut didn't last long, as he was taken off after seven minutes and replaced by Darren Pratley because of an injury caused by a foul from Nicky Adams.
 This injury would sideline Vela for four months.
 On his return, Vela started in Bolton's 2–0 victory at Sunderland in an FA Cup third round replay on 15 January 2013, and he made his first league start for the club at Watford on 2 February.
 After those matches, Vela expressed his delight on returning to action from injury.

 On 21 March 2014, Vela joined League One club Notts County on an initial 28-day loan.
 He made his Notts County debut the next day, starting in central midfield, in a 4–1 win over Carlisle United.
 After making five appearances for Notts County, Vela extended his loan spell with the club until the end of the season.
 While at Notts County, Vela stated that time at the club could give him a chance of having first team football at Bolton.